DylanMcCaw/moola/README.md

 # moola - Personal Finance Tracker

-Moola is a personal finance tracker web application designed to help you manage your finances effectively.
+moola is a personal finance tracker web application designed to help you manage your finances effectively.
 It consists of a .NET REST API backend, a SQL Server database using Entity Framework, and a Vite React frontend.

 ![Moola Screenshot](https://github.com/DylanMcCaw/moola/blob/main/FrontEnd/budget-tracker/public/moola-home-screenshot.png)